shazim-otp/weather-haiku/README.md

 # Why I Built This

-I built this project to practice working with APIs and dynamic frontend development using JavaScript.
-I also wanted to experiment with combining real-world weather data with creative text generation to create a small interactive experience
+I built Mallu AI because I wanted to create my own real-time AI voice assistant inspired by Jarvis.
+I was interested in combining speech recognition, AI APIs, and voice synthesis into a single assistant that could interact naturally through conversation.

+I also wanted to challenge myself by building the project on a low-end laptop using lightweight tools and cloud-based AI inference for fast responses.

+Another goal was to make the assistant support:
+- English
+- Malayalam
+- Manglish

+since most voice assistants do not properly support regional language conversations.

-This project helped me better understand
+This project helped me better understand:
-- API requests
+- AI API integration
-- Async JavaScript
+- Speech recognition
+- Real-time audio processing
-- Geolocation handling
+- Voice synthesis
-- Dynamic UI updates
-- Responsive frontend design
+- Multithreading in Python
+- Conversational AI systems

 ---